 If you have any questions then feel free to reach out to me!
 I am always open to kind and courteous questions and comments. 💕 Unkind or inconsiderate comments and messages will be deleted.
 And as of right now I am not looking for any advice so please don’t recommend I try Keto or tell me to "just relax". 😂 Those kinds of comments are not helpful or kind.

 I know a lot of people want to know what they can do to help.
 As of right now the thing I would appreciate the most is simply prayers.
 I believe very strongly in the power of prayer and I know that God listens to each of those prayers.
-As of right now we are doing great with medical expenses, but any time you book a photoshoot with me you are definitely helping support this dream of getting a baby in my arms.
+As of right now we are doing great with medical expenses, but any time you book a photoshoot with me or buy some of our good vibes clothing you are definitely helping support this dream of getting a baby in my arms.

 If you made it this far then you deserve a Dundie Award!